Translate

 • Lumps in the neck, armpits, abdomen, or groin caused by swollen glands known as lymph nodes

-Acute lymphoblastic leukemia is a rare disease and other conditions can cause similar symptoms, so if you see any of the symptoms listed above in yourself or your child please speak to your doctor.
+Acute lymphoblastic leukemia is a rare disease and other conditions can cause similar symptoms; therefore, if you see any of the symptoms listed above in you or your child please speak to your doctor.

 In this section